 Titanic, Jack may have been able to survive by joining Rose on the floating debris.
 Jason Bourne

 blowing up a house with a gas leak and a magazine in Bourne Supremacy is not feasible.
-As depicted in
+Shooting at a

-Jaws, shooting at a scuba tank in a shark's mouth will not blow up the shark.
+scuba tank in a shark's mouth will not blow up the shark, as seen in Jaws.

 Water can quickly slow a bullet to non-lethal speeds, as seen in Mission Impossible: Ghost Protocol.